jfberry/CanterburyPokemon/docs/map.md

 ## Pokemon

 Filter pokemon by type, or by IV.
 In this screen shot I'm showing pokemon filtered by IV > 90%.
-Other interesting things to try are to size the pokemon icons by rarity
+Other interesting things to try are to size the pokemon icons by rarity.

 ![Hundo](img/rocketmap-pokemon.png)

+Note: if you like Hundos and Nundos there is a slider to add 0% IV pokemon onto the map in addition to your filter.

 ## Pokestop and quests